 When authorized, HRV4Training can share data with the following apps and services:

 Strava: HRV4Training can read your workouts summaries, show them in your History page and fill in automatically some of the training-related tags for you, as explained here.
-Strava data is also used to estimate VO2max for runners using a heart rate monitor during training.
+Strava data is also used to estimate VO2max for runners and cyclists using a heart rate monitor (and power) during training.

 TrainingPeaks: HRV4Training can send HR, HRV and additional parameters (notes, sleep, muscle soreness, etc. ) to TrainingPeaks, as explained here.